 Eventually, the custom bike is complete and shipped.
-The shipment tracking system sends an "in transit" custom event to Altocloud.
+The shipment tracking system sends an "in transit" custom event to Genesys Predictive Engagement.

-4: Item deliveredThe bike is delivered, and the shipping tracking system sends a "delivered" custom event to Altocloud.
+4: Item deliveredThe bike is delivered, and the shipping tracking system sends a "delivered" custom event to Genesys Predictive Engagement.

 Custom session types

 The session type acts as a template that contains specific attributes that you define in the Session Library.
 All sessions of a given type share the same attributes.
-The attributes that you define for a given session type will be visible to agents when they review any session of that type.
+The attributes that you define for a given session type are visible to agents when they view any session of that type.

 For example, in the bike delivery scenario, the session type is delivery.
-Compare the type of data agents would need about delivery sessions (transit status, arrival times, and so on) versus the type of data that agents would need about ATM transactions (pre- and post- transaction balances, transfer account number, and so on).
+Compare the type of data agents need about delivery sessions (such as transit status and arrival times) to the type of data that agents need about ATM transactions (such as pre- and post- transaction balances and transfer account number).
 Different types of custom sessions require different sets of custom data.

 Attributes for custom event types